integrations/microsoft-teams/Readme.md

 - Not signed in to their GitHub account
 - The repository is not authorized i.e the Microsoft Teams app is not installed in the GitHub repo.

+#### Unfurling discussions

+Unfurling links to discussions requires the `Discussions (read)` permission to be granted to the installed GitHub Teams app in your organization or repository.

+If you have previously installed the GitHub Teams app and you aren't able to unfurl discussion links, you may need to update your app to have the latest permissions.

+You can update your installation's permissions by following these steps:
+1. Go to your organization settings tab.
+2. Click "GitHub Apps" on the sidebar.
+3. You should see an entry for "Microsoft Teams for GitHub", with a message saying that a permissions update has been requested.
+Click the "Review request" link.
+4. Review the list of updated permissions, which should include "Read access to Discussions".
+5. Click the "Accept new permissions" button.

+🎉 Now that you've updated the permissions, you can unfrul discussion links!

+Note: We're working on making this process easier in the future with a prompt from the Teams integration itself – stay tuned!

 ### Personal app experience
 As part of personal app experience, you can now subscribe to your repositories and receive notifications for:
 - issues
 - pull requests
+- discussions
 - commits

 All the commands available in your channel are now available for Personal chat for GitHub.